Kansas Military and Veterans Benefits

 Learn more about how Kansas Resident Service Members and Dependents may continue to Purchase Resident Hunting and Fishing Licenses when Stationed out of State

-Kansas Big Game Permit Refund for Active Duty Service Members: U.S. Armed Forces Service members stationed in Kansas who receive permanent change of duty station (PCS) orders prior to the first day of big game hunting season, that prevents them from using the permit, can receive a refund of all fees.
+Kansas Permit Refund for Active Duty Service Members: U.S. Armed Forces Service members in Elk standing in a field Kansas who receive permanent change of duty station (PCS) orders prior to the first day of hunting season, that prevents them from using their permit, can receive a refund of all fees.

 Learn more about Kansas Department of Wildlife and Parks Elk Draw for Military Personnel